1937 Ford: 1937

-1937 Ford pickup with V8 engine.

 The 1937 Ford featured a more rounded streamline look with fine horizontal bars in the convex front and hood-side grilles.
 The front grille was V-shaped, rather than following the fenders into a pentagon shape, as on the 1936 model.
 Faired-in headlights installed in the front fenders were a major modernization found on both the Standard and DeLuxe trim versions, as well as the introduction of a single piece lifting hood panel, and an all steel top for the passenger compartment.
 The Standard could be distinguished from the DeLuxe by the body color radiator grilles and windshield frames while the DeLuxe had walnut woodgrain window mouldings, chrome exterior trim brightwork, and a woodgrain finish applied to the interior window trim.
 A larger water pump was used to help aid in cooling.
 'Slantback' sedans gained a rear trunk door, though trunk space was limited with the spare tire, and 'Trunkback' versions continued gaining in sales.
-The station wagon had seating for eight passengers.
+The Woodie station wagon had seating for eight passengers.
 A 4-door "convertible sedan" with roll up windows was offered in small numbers in the DeLuxe series.
 Also, new seats were used.